plumphp/plum/docs/workflow.md

 Errors and Exceptions
 ---------------------

-The default if a reader, filter, converter or writer throws an error or exception the exception will not be handled by `Plum\Plum\Workflow` and therefore processing will stop.
+By default if a reader, filter, converter or writer throws an error or exception the exception will not be handled by `Plum\Plum\Workflow` and therefore processing will stop.
 However, by setting the option `resumeOnError` to `true` Plum will catch all exceptions and continue processing items.
 The exceptions are stored in the `Result` object returned by the `process()` method and can be retrieved through the `getExceptions()` method.
 The number of items